José Miguel Infante

 José Miguel Infante y Rojas (March 1778 - April 9, 1844) was a Chilean statesman and political figure.
-He served several times as deputy and minister, and was the force behind the Federalist movement in that country.
+He served several times as deputy and minister, and was the force behind the Chilean Federalist movement.

 Early life

-He was born in Santiago, the son of Agustín Infante y Prado and of Rosa Rojas.
-He studied law in the College of San Carlos, and was admitted to practice in 1806.
-From a very young age, he was very inclined to study political philosophy and to read the classics.
-His maternal uncle, José Antonio de Rojas motivated him by granting him access to his library, at that point the most extensive in Chile.
-There he became acquainted with the works of French and English enlightenment authors, specially those who were prohibited by the Church.
-He also became interested in the work of Voltaire and the encyclopedists, and became one of the foremost theorists of the age in Chile.
-When the first symptoms of the revolutionary movement showed themselves, he was one of the earliest to accept the idea with enthusiasm.
+Rojas was born in Santiago, Chile to Agustín Infante y Prado and of Rosa Rojas.
+He studied law at the College of San Carlos, and was admitted to practice in 1806.
+From a very young age, he had an interest in political philosophy and classics.
+His maternal uncle, José Antonio de Rojas, motivated him by granting him access to his library, which was at that point the most extensive in Chile.
+There, he became acquainted with the works of French and English enlightenment authors, including those who were prohibited by the Catholic Church- a prominent power at the time.
+During this time, he also became interested in the work of Voltaire and the Encyclopedists, and became one of the foremost theorists of the age in Chile.
+When the first signs of the revolution began to show, he was one of the earliest to accept the idea.

 Political career

-In 1810, he became corporation counsellor of the municipality of Santiago.
+In 1810, he became corporation counselor of the municipality of Santiago.
 The year 1810 was very complicated politically for the Spanish empire in general, and for Chile in particular.
 Two years before the King Ferdinand VII had been imprisoned in France.
 In Chile, the Royal Governor Francisco Antonio García Carrasco had been forced to resign due to his ineptitude and corruption, and had been replaced by Mateo de Toro y Zambrano.
 Infante's intellectual reputation helped him contribute to the formation of the first independent junta that could help reshape the political arena.
 So, after Mateo de Toro y Zambrano took over as Royal Governor, he was convinced to call an open meeting of the leading citizens of the city to decide the political future of the colony.
 He convened such a meeting for the morning of September 18, 1810.
 The discussion ended with the conformation of the Government Junta of the Kingdom of Chile, where he was a very active member of the assembly.

 In the first meeting he asked for the convocation of a popular congress to declare the independence of the nation, and, notwithstanding strong opposition, carried his point.
 The congress that met July 4, 1811, may be said to be principally the work of Infante.
 He was also elected as a member of this first National Congress (as a Deputy for Santiago), and became its first secretary.
 In 1813 and 1814 he was a member of the Government Juntas that functioned in that period.
 When the first President of the independent government, José Miguel Carrera, was elected commander-in-chief of the forces that marched to repel the invasion of General Antonio Pareja, Infante was elected regent of the Government Junta.
 During his term the junta adopted the national flag, and founded the National institute of science and numerous primary schools throughout the country.